jtomaszewski/typescript-starter/README.md

 # @ailo/typescript-starter

 Ailo Typescript library repo starter.
-Clone/fork this to begin a new TS library basing it on this simple starter.
+Fork this to begin a new TS library based it on this starter.

-Features: building to js, watch mode, jest tests, prettier, lint staged, husky, etc.
+Features:

+- TS strict preconfigured
+- unit tests using Jest
+- prettier, eslint, lint-staged, husky
+- watch mode (run `yarn start` to run build compiler & unit tests in watch mode)
+- two build targets: normal es2017, and esnext module

+**Note: There's no configuration here for CI (GoCD) yet.** Releasing is done manually.

 ## Development